aksonov/react-native-router-flux/README.md

 - **Nested Navigators** (e.g. Each tab can have its own navigator, nested in a root navigator).

 - **Custom Scene Renderers** for action sheet, native TabBarIOS or anything else.
 See built-in `Modal` renderer (to display popups) for example. *Call for PRs!* let's build some custom renderers for ActionSheet, Drawer, etc. Let's make an awesome library!
+Currently, if you want to use Action Sheets you'll need to use a 3rd party module.

 - **Dynamic Routing** allows you to choose which scene to render depending on application state (see the `Switch` renderer, useful for authentication).